agdamsbo/daDoctoR/README.md

 ### Bivariate logistic regression analyses
 - rep_glm.R -- for a stepwise gating regression approach this provides several bivariate logistic regression analyses for columns of a dataframe specified by af vector of the format c().
 Use the dput() to obtain names of dataframe in correct format.
+- rep_lm -- same as rep_glm, but for linear models
-- cie_test.R -- Analysis of change in estimate approach with specified cut set at 10 % as standard.
+- rep_reg_cie.R -- Analysis of change in estimate approach with specified cut set at 10 % as standard.

+### Publishin
+- strobe_print.R -- regression analysis table complying with STROBE.

 ## Research year